 The field of Design is ever-evolving which means the way designers work continues to change.
 With that comes new terms, methodologies, and systems that aim to make workflows more efficient and to leverage products overall.
-A Design System is no exception to this—it’s a relatively new approach companies have started to invest in as they aim to create more cohesive user experiences and streamline their internal design processes.
+A Design System is no exception to this—it’s a relatively new approach companies have started to invest in as they aim to create more cohesive user experiences and streamline their internal design processes or design language.

 So, what is a Design System?
-If you’ve already researched the term, you may have noticed a few varying definitions floating around the web.
-At a basic level, a majority of those sources agree that a Design System is a cohesive set of reusable components of visual design, UX design, and UI components representing a brand’s language, and serving as an overarching guide for a team to follow as they design and develop their product(s).
+If you’ve already researched the term amongst other design principles, you may have noticed a few varying definitions floating around the web.
+At a basic level, a majority of those sources agree that a Design System is a cohesive set of reusable components of visual design, UX design, and UI components representing a brand’s language, serving as an overarching guide for a team to follow as they develop their product(s).

 However, we thought we’d gain a much better understanding of Design Systems by examining real-life examples of them in use—from real companies with real UX design teams developing their brand’s design language.
-We looked to our community and noticed many companies have already ironed out a Design System for themselves.
-We asked five of these leading teams to tell us about their Design System and share what they believe makes an effective one.
+We looked to our community and noticed many companies have robust Design Systems established for themselves.
+We asked five of these leading development teams to tell us about their Design System and share what they believe makes an effective one.
 If you’re thinking about whether or not a Design System is worth investing in, you’ll want to read what they had to say:

 Duolingo is a free language-learning application with a game-like experience where users earn points for correct answers, race against the clock, and level up.
 Designer Jack Morgan helped the DuoLingo team build the first version of their Design System, the Duolingo Design System (DDS) in late 2017.
 Jack shares more on the process and what makes an effective Design System below: